Aldo Pellegrini (general)

-Aldo Pellegrini (Bologna, 28 August 1888 – Cartosio, 7 December 1940) was an Italian Air Force general during World War II.
+Aldo Pellegrini (28 August 1888 – 7 December 1940) was an Italian general and aviator.
+He served initially in the Regia Marina (Royal Italian Navy), transitioning to the Regia Aeronautica (Royal Italian Air Force) upon its formation.
+A veteran of the Italo-Turkish War and World War I, where he earned multiple decorations for valor piloting seaplanes, he became a key figure in Italo Balbo's pioneering mass formation flights across the Mediterranean and Atlantic, including serving as Vice Commander of the Decennial Air Cruise in 1933, for which he received the Gold Medal of Aeronautic Valor.
+He reached the rank of Brigadier General (Generale di squadra aerea).
+Pellegrini died in an aircraft accident in December 1940 while serving as Vice President of the Italian Armistice Commission with France.

 Biography

-He was born in Bologna on August 28, 1888, and enlisted in the Royal Italian Navy in 1908, entering the Royal Naval Academy of Livorno.
+He was born in Bologna on 28 August 1888, and enlisted in the Royal Italian Navy in 1908, entering the Royal Naval Academy of Livorno.
 He graduated with the rank of ensign in 1910, and in 1911-1912 he took part in the Italo-Turkish War.
-When the Kingdom of Italy entered World War I on May 24, 1915, he held the rank of lieutenant; having developed an towards aviation, he attended the Naval School of Aeronautics of Taranto, obtaining a license of seaplane pilot in June of the same year.
+When the Kingdom of Italy entered World War I on 24 May 1915, he held the rank of lieutenant; having developed an towards aviation, he attended the Naval School of Aeronautics of Taranto, obtaining a license of seaplane pilot in June of the same year.
 During the war he held various positions and was in command of some squadrons of the Naval Air Auxiliary Service, distinguishing himself for courage and technical ability.

 In the spring of 1917 he was in command of the 258th Squadron, equipped with FBA Type H aircraft, embarked on the seaplane carrier Europa, and in June of the same year he was transferred to the 253rd Squadron, of which he assumed command on the following 5 August.
 From 19 January 1918 he commanded the 264th Squadron stationed in Ancona, also equipped with FBA aircraft.
-On June 3, two Austro-Hungarian seamen of Italian origin decided to desert and stole a Lohner L seaplane, which they flew across the Adriatic Sea, landing near Fano, where they were captured; Pellegrini, along with sub-lieutenant Alberto Briganti, was sent from Ancona with the task of recovering the aircraft.
+On 3 June, two Austro-Hungarian seamen of Italian origin decided to desert and stole a Lohner L seaplane, which they flew across the Adriatic Sea, landing near Fano, where they were captured; Pellegrini, along with sub-lieutenant Alberto Briganti, was sent from Ancona with the task of recovering the aircraft.
 By the end of the war he had been awarded two silver medals and one bronze medal for military valor.